-7.A-1.
-Evereis DELEGATIO Exercise of Powers The following powers have been delegated by the Authority to the Chief Executive under s101 of the Local Government Act 1972.
-These delegated powers shall be exercised in accordance with: (a) the S Standing C Orders of the Authority; (b) the Financial Regulations of the Authority; (c) the a ppropriate e, policies an id internal pro ocedures. ive may dele of such dele • these power s to another Officer and will 7.A-2.
-Member Involvement In exercising theses delegations the Chief Executive (and any Officer they delegate these powers to) should make sure that, where appropriate, Member input has been considered.
-For guidance this means that in exercising delegated Authority the proposed decision is in accordance with the POLICY framework agreed by the Authority and the APPROACH agreed by the relevant Committee.
+PART A GENERAL CONDITIO ONS OF DELEG SATION 7.A-1.
+Exercise of Powers The following powers have been delegated by the Authority to the Chief Executive under s101 of the Local Government Act 1972.
+These delegated powers shall be exercised in accordance with: (a) the Sta nding Orde rs of the Authori ty; (b) the Financial Regulations of the Authority; (c) the app oropriate, po licies and interr nal procedures. may delegate ar uch delegations ers to ar nother Officer and will 7.A-2.
+Member Involvement ers to) sho Officer they delegate e, Member input has For guidance this means that in exercising delegated Authority the proposed decision is in accordance with the POLICY framework agreed by the Authority and the APPROACH agreed by the relevant Committee.
 Where an Officer intends to make a decision outside of either the agreed Policy or Approach it must be taken back to a meeting of the Authority or relevant Committee as appropriate.
 A general principle of any delegation to an Officer is that there will be occasions when, for example due to reputational risks, they decide it may be prudent not to exercise their delegation and refer a matter back to a meeting involving Members for a decision.
-In exercising this judgement the Officer should have regard to the following risk matrix, with impact and likelihood testing the impact/likelihood on Authority Plan aim delivery or the Authority's reputation.
-Impact r Low Medium High F High Accept but monitor Manage and monitor Significant focus and attention Likelihood Medium Accept but review periodically Management effort worthwhile Manage and monitor Low Accept Accept but monitor Closely monitor
+In exercising this judgement the Officer should have regard to the following risk matrix, with impact and likelihood testing the impact/likelihood on Authority Plan aim delivery or the Authority's reputation. nay be prudent not to ng involving Members ld have regard to the Impact Low Medium Н High Accept but monitor Manage and monitor Signi focu atte -ikelihood Medium Accept but review periodically Management effort worthwhile Ma and m